robatwilliams/hills-api/docs/tech-database.md

 ### Conclusion

-The scans are fast enough (50-100ms) in the first (current) scenario, but would probably be quite a bit slower with 100x the table size.
+The scans are fast enough (50-100 ms) in the first (current) scenario, but would probably be quite a bit slower with 100x the table size.
 That's an issue, even if we could get away with the costs until/if traffic grows.
 Better switch to Aurora while there isn't much code to adapt.

 Key articles of interest: